 Laser Therapy for Vaginal Dryness

 Laser therapy is yet another option to address vaginal dryness and associated symptoms.
-In one study, six months of CO2 laser treatment produced similar results as vaginal estrogen, with no adverse effects and high satisfaction among participants.
+In one study7, six months of CO2 laser treatment produced similar results as vaginal estrogen, with no adverse effects and high satisfaction among participants.

 Vaginal Moisturizers and Lubricants

 Vaginal moisturizers can provide relief for the day-to-day and can provide some support for vaginal dryness during sex.
 However, when engaging in intercourse, lubricants that are designed for this work best.
 Personal lubricants may be helpful and necessary for more pleasurable sex.
-Many vaginal moisturizers contain potentially harmful ingredients and fragrances, including endocrine disruptors, that absorb into the body and alter the delicate balance of the vagina.
+Many vaginal moisturizers contain potentially harmful ingredients9 and fragrances, including endocrine disruptors, that absorb into the body and alter the delicate balance of the vagina.

 Be sure to choose body-similar products for moisturizing and lubrication.
 The use of coconut oil for vaginal dryness is popular but not compatible with condoms.
 For use with condoms, be sure to choose a water-based product.
 When it comes to navigating lube, it can feel a bit overwhelming, which is why I wrote a guide on what to look for in a lube.